 Meet the UPMC Medical Staff

-Dr. Thomas Sisk is an assistant professor of orthopedics atthe University of Pittsburgh and a primary care sports medicine physician for UPMC Sports Medicine.
+Dr. Thomas Sisk is an assistant professor of orthopedics at the University of Pittsburgh and a primary care sports medicine physician for UPMC Sports Medicine.
 He received his medical degree from Thomas-Jefferson in Philadelphia and completed a sports medicine fellowship at UPMC.
-In addition to being appointed team physician for the Pittsburgh Power Dr. Sisk also cares for the Pittsburgh Penguins, World Wrestling Entertainment, Chatham University, University of Pittsburgh at Greensburg, Duquesne Women’s Basketball, and Cirque de Soleil.
+In addition to being appointed team physician for the Pittsburgh Power Dr. Sisk also cares for the World Wrestling Entertainment, Chatham University, University of Pittsburgh at Greensburg, Duquesne Women’s Basketball, and Cirque de Soleil.
 He previously cared for the Pittsburgh Penguins.

 Brandon McClendon, Athletic Trainer